CorrelAid/restatis/README.md

 Destatis’ API.
 The package authors are in no way responsible for the data that can be retrieved using its functions and do not provide support for any problems arising from the APIs’ functionality itself.
-Conversely, support for problems related to this package is **only** provided by the package authors.
+Conversely, support for problems related to this package is **exclusively** provided by the package authors.
 The license of this package solely applies to its source code.